Bigelow's ray: Description

+Distribution and habitat

+Bigelow's ray has a disjunct distribution in the northern Atlantic.
+In the Western Atlanticit occurs from the Gulf of Mexico north ro New England and on the Scotian Shelf Grand Banks and Labrador Shelf of Canada, and the French territory of Saint Pierre and Miquelon, and Greenland.
+In the Eastern Atlantic it is found from the Mid-Atlantic Ridge and the Rockall Trough to the Bay of Biscay and along the African coast at northern Morocco, the Azores, Western Sahara and Guinea Conakry> Bigelow's ray lives on continental slopes and deepwater and has been recorded at 367–4156 m, mostly below 1500 m.

 Behaviour

 Bigelow's ray feeds on small benthic crustaceans.

 Life cycle

 Bigelow's ray is oviparous.
 The eggs are oblong capsules with stiff pointed horns at the corners; they are deposited in sandy or muddy flats.

 It is parasitised by Ditrachybothridium macrocephalum (tapeworms of the order Diphyllidea).